-"Nobody starts out successful, and no one feels successful 100% of the time, which I wish someone would have told me at your age."
+Nobody starts out successful, and no one feels successful 100% of the time, which I wish someone would have told me at your age.

-"I hope you will leave feeling more empowered to be involved in the political system, and understanding the importance of your role in the community."
-"I'm here because I want to convince you that creative industries are important and can use your talent; it's more than acting, drawing and music."
+I'm here because I want to convince you that creative industries are important and can use your talent; it's more than acting, drawing and music.